 - Each person contributes to the operations of the school and the care of the physical environment.

-(This definition of school climate and a positive, sustained school climate were consensually developed by the National School Climate Council that NSCC co-leads with the Education Commission of the States.)
+(This definition of school climate and a positive, sustained school climate were consensually developed by the National School Climate Council.)

 Key School Climate Dimensions: